spiceai/spiceai/docs/decisions/003-duration-ms.md

 }
 ```

-There is a new `duration.as_millis_f64()` introduced recently, which could simplify this pattern by directly providing millisecond precision as a floating-point number without extra multiplication: [Add as_millis_{f64,f32} helper functions for Duration](https://github.com/rust-lang/libs-team/issues/349)
+There is a newly introduced unstable Rust API `duration.as_millis_f64()`, which could simplify this pattern by directly providing millisecond precision as a floating-point number without extra multiplication: [Add as_millis_{f64,f32} helper functions for Duration](https://github.com/rust-lang/libs-team/issues/349)

 ```rust
 #[unstable(feature = "duration_millis_float", issue = "122451")]